M. Omar Faruque

-I am a Postdoctoral Fellow in the Department of Global Development Studies at Queen’s University.
+I am an adjunct assistant professor in the Department of Global Development Studies at Queen’s University.
 I received my PhD in Sociology from the University of Toronto.
 My scholarly research, broadly speaking, focuses on resource politics, environmental governance, energy politics, climate change, the politics of low-carbon development, and social movements in South Asia (with an empirical focus on Bangladesh).
 My doctoral research project examines a multi-scalar social movement against global extractive capital in Bangladesh.
-My current SSHRC-funded research project focuses on environmental mobilizations against fossil fuel-based energy development projects in Bangladesh, frequently dubbed “ground zero” in the global climate crisis.
+My recent SSHRC-funded research project focuses on environmental mobilizations against fossil fuel-based energy development projects in Bangladesh, frequently dubbed “ground zero” in the global climate crisis.

 M. Omar Faruque.
 2021.
 “Foreign Investment, Mining Conflict, and Contested Development in Bangladesh” Canadian Journal of Development Studies.

 M. Omar Faruque.
 2020.
 “Nationalist Imaginaries and Political Mobilization against Global Extractive Capital” Critical Sociology.

 M. Omar Faruque.
 2019.
 “Confronting Neoliberal Resource Policy: Mining Conflict and Coal Politics in Bangladesh” in Social Movements Contesting Natural Resource Development, edited by John F. Devlin.